 Capillary pressure and interfacial tension (IFT) becomes important as it dictates residual oil saturation, macro-sweep efficiency of the CO2 flooding, and the amount of CO2 storage.

 If CO2 sequestration in aquifers is considered, it is best to follow a compositional approach, as there are only 2 components and run time is manageable while gaining more certainty of the results with a compositional simulator.
 Compositional simulators have CO2 as one part in the fluid model.
-In this approach, a normal equation of state (ideally tuned to experimental data) is used to model interaction of CO2 and other fluids.
+In this approach, a normal equation of state (ideally tuned to experimental data) is used to model the interaction of CO2 and other fluids.

 Solubility and miscibility could be more accurately modelled using compositional modelling, although it needs good data, and it takes more computing and memory power.